-Every smallmouth or largemouth bass that is caught, which meets the 12-inch minimum length requirement will count towards the angler’s weight/score.
+Every smallmouth or largemouth bass that is caught, which meets the minimum size requirement will count towards the angler’s weight/score.
 At no time will any bass be placed in the boat’s livewells or brought to a weigh-in.

 The Champions Tour displays the results and content real time via ClassicBass.com and on social media.
 Competing anglers will also be providing viewers with helpful fishing information on the lake they are fishing, along with the techniques and lures they are using.